 My recommendation is to walk around in a new place to get to know it better.
 You see so much more.
 That said, the best way to get around Tasmania is by car/ rental car/bike.

-You may find that some of Tasmania’s hotels offer area shuttles, and the public transport covers the majority of the island, but service is limited in some areas.
-Another option is to join group tours or guided tour that cover your worry about transport.
+You may find that some of Tasmania’s hotels offer area shuttles, and public transport covers the majority of the island, but service is limited in some areas.
+Another option is to join group tours or guided tours that cover your worry about transport.

 Alternatively, you can download Uber for going around in Tasmania.
 Here is the $10 off your first ride on the Uber app.
 To accept, use code ‘k7zapn’ to sign up.
 Enjoy!
 Details: https://www.uber.com/invite/k7zapn

 Solo travelers like myself will tell you that booking accommodation early works wonders.
 You can be certain where you will be sleeping and start planning your trip straight away.

 I understand planning could be stressful especially when you have to think about not one but two, three locations, and more.
 So, if you are looking for the best place to stay on the east coast tassie, central tassie, or west, suggest camping or looking up Airbnbs as they have loads across the country.

 How many days is enough in Tasmania?

 It is a beautiful island and you could easily spend months here but I would say 7 days or a week is the absolute minimum.

 Tasmania is a separate island but it is part of Australia so as an Australian passport holder, you don’t require a visa, and if you are a foreign national, as long as you have a visa for Australia you should be fine.
 Please check the Embassy website for your country’s requirements.

 When is the best time to visit Tasmania?